Sep. 12, 2024 Posted in Japan

 Stepabroad’s Ski Resort Working Holiday Program can help make your ski dreams come true.

-There are many different types of jobs for English speakers at Japanese ski resorts such as: ski instructor, shuttle bus driver, property maintenance, housekeeping, guest services, spa therapists, chef, servers and baristas.
+There are many different types of jobs for English speakers at Japanese ski resorts, such as: ski instructors, shuttle bus drivers, property maintenance, housekeeping, guest services, spa therapists, chef, servers and baristas.
 It is best to have previous work experience in the area you want to work.
 If not, housekeeping is usually an option.

 children-japan